akcaHalit/Kotlin-MVMM-Beginner/README.md

 ---

-## At first, we created the project and set the activity_main.xml
+## I assume that you created the project and set your .xml as you wanted.

 ## We must set the Data Binding to use MVMM structure.
 Basically, it is to send data to the design area.
 It provides ease for design and class management with less coding.